-This poem, ‘Fears in Solitude’, by Samuel Taylor Coleridge was likely controversial in its time.
-It is clear that the speaker does not entirely support the government under which he lives.
+From the first lines of ‘Fears in Solitude,’ it’s clear that the speaker does not entirely support the government under which he lives.
 And yet, he expresses deep love and devotion to his country.
 The speaker effectively gains the attention of his audience by first painting a picture of a beautiful place in nature.
 In this place, the speaker is able to be in the stillness, away from the chaos of everyday life.
 When he finds himself in his place of solitude, his fears begin to grip him.
 His fears are for the fate of his countrymen.
 The tone shifts to one of lamenting and calling for change.
 He beseeches his fellow countrymen to acknowledge their wrongdoing and to stand up for what is right rather than worship the idol of the British government.

 The speaker makes it very clear that he does not wish to be divisive, and he certainly does not wish to make himself an enemy of his country.
 He expresses his love for his country and gratefulness for the ways in which his country has shaped him.
 Yet, the speaker believes that he is able to see something that his brethren may not see, namely the vices of his country.
 The speaker yearns for peace for humanity, not war and death.
 He believes that his country has called down chaos upon itself.
 He desperately prays that the threats his country received may be empty and may pass away like ashes in the wind.
 He is less than confident that this will happen, however, and so he calls to his fellow countrymen to change, to stand up for what is right, to acknowledge their wrongs, and to fight not only for their own people, but for all of humanity.